Can I be Heart-Centred and still be successful?

 I first heard it at a time when I was struggling to define who I was in business and who I was here to serve.
 When I came across it I instantly felt: “That’s it!
 That’s me… and those are my clients!”.

-That little phrase alone suddenly meant that everything clicked into place for me and I’ve used it ever since to describe the way I do business.
-I know that many of my ideal clients also really identify with it, but here’s the thing:
+That little phrase meant that suddenly everything clicked into place for me and I knew what I was all about in business – and I’ve used it ever since.
+I know that many of my ideal clients also really identify with it.

 Is it really possible to be genuinely heart-centred — *and* be successful in business?